p4r7h/practical-reverse-engineering/exercise/dllmain.md

 02: _DllMain@12 proc near

-// Set Up The Function prologue, which saves the previous base frame pointer and establishes a new line
+; Set Up The Function prologue, which saves the previous base frame pointer and establishes a new line
 03: 55 push ebp
 04: 8B EC mov ebp, esp

-// reserves 0x130 bytes of stack space
+; reserves 0x130 bytes of stack space
 05: 81 EC 30 01 00+ sub esp, 130h

-//
+; Line 6 Save EDI and line 7 executes the SIDT instruction, ;which write the 6-byte IDT register to a specified memory region.
 06: 57 push edi
 07: 0F 01 4D F8 sidt fword ptr [ebp-8]

+; its reads a double-word at EBP-6 and saves it in EAX
 08: 8B 45 FA mov eax, [ebp-6]

+; check if EAX is below-or-equal to 0x8003F400.
+If it is, ; execution is transferred to line 18 otherwise its continue executing at line 11
 09: 3D 00 F4 03 80 cmp eax, 8003F400h
 10: 76 10 jbe short loc_10001C88 (line 18)

+; do a similar check except that the condition is not-below 0x80047400.
+; If it is, execution is transferred to line 18
 11: 3D 00 74 04 80 cmp eax, 80047400h
 12: 73 09 jnb short loc_10001C88 (line 18)

+; its clear eax and saved EDI register in line 6
 13: 33 C0 xor eax, eax
 14: 5F pop edi

+; restore the previous base frame and stack pointer.
 15: 8B E5 mov esp, ebp
 16: 5D pop ebp

+; adds 0xC bytes to the stack pointer and then returns to the caller.
 17: C2 0C 00 retn 0Ch

 18:       loc_10001C88:
 19: 33 C0 xor eax, eax
 20: B9 49 00 00 00 mov ecx, 49h